cbbuntz/vim-toggle/README.md

 ## Notes
 By default, word comparison is case insensitive, but the case of the new word is matched to the previous.

 A dictionary is included for common words, but is automatically updated as work.
-If either the newly typed word or previous word are not found in the dictionary, they are added to a toggle ring.
+If either the newly typed word or previous word are not found in the dictionary, they are inserted into to a toggle ring.
 If they both exist, nothing is updated.
-You can enable overwriting of dictionary entries with `let g:toggleopts['overwrite'] = 1`
+You can enable overwriting of dictionary entries with `let g:toggleopts['overwrite'] = 1`, which also has the side effect making all new toggles binary.

 ## Default mappings